State Farm vs GEICO vs Allstate vs Progressive vs Farmers: Which is the Best Insurer For You?

 State Farm is the largest of the five, servicing millions of customers across the nation.
 State Farm may not have the best pricing, but a strong agent network, coupled with a wide range of flexible policies and a streamlined website made State Farm a clear winner in terms of the overall customer experience.
 Its agent network numbers 18,000, which gives it a strong presence in many local neighborhoods for those who require more hands-on advice.

-Across various aspects such as policy offerings and agent presence, State Farm performed better than its competitors.
+Across various features, such as policy offerings and agent presence, State Farm performed better than its competitors.
 Here are the results of the J.D.
-Power study in 2015, where it looked at how well the top twenty auto insurance providers in the country stacked up in terms of the shopping experience they provide for potential customers.
+Power study in 2017, which reviewed how well the top 22 auto insurance providers in the country stacked up in terms of the shopping experience.

 |Company||Policy Offerings||Pricing||Local Agent||Website||Overall|

-Most noticeably was State Farm's perfect score in the "Local Agent" category, a gauge of the overall satisfaction a customer has interfacing with a company's residential agents.
-It should not come as a surprise however with State Farm's agent force of 18,000--the largest of any other provider.
+Most noticeably was State Farm's perfect score in the website category, a gauge of the overall satisfaction a customer has interfacing with a company's digital offerings.
+This indicates that, though State Farm has a strong agent force, the largest of any provider, they’re also focused on serving consumers well in online channels.
 According to J.D.
-Power, about 50% of customers still prefer to purchase a policy from an agent as opposed to online.
-If you find yourself in that group, then State Farm would be best to ensure a great agent/customer relationship.
+Power, about 50% of customers still prefer to purchase a policy from an agent as opposed to online but, if you don’t find yourself in that group, then State Farm would still be best to ensure a great purchase experience.

 |Company||Initial Claims Process||Service of Agent||Appraisal||Repair Process||Satisfaction w/ Settlement||Overall|

-While every member of the Big Five scored a mediocre "3" overall, Allstate edged out the other four by total aggregate score.
-J.D.
-Power says Allstate is "Better than most" when it comes to appraising car damage after an accident.
+While almost every member of the Big Five scored a mediocre "3" overall, Allstate edged out the other four due to its well-rated appraisal and repair processes, which can be particularly challenging for customers to handle without strong support.
 Allstate requires its potential customers buy policies from an agent, even when the quote is started online.
 While this may seem inconvenient, building a relationship with an agent may actually be a worthwhile venture.
-An experienced agent will have a much better idea on what type of coverage you need ensuring you won't be overpaying for superfluous coverage.
+An experienced agent will have a much better idea on what type of insurance you need, ensuring you won't be overpaying for superfluous coverage.